Update: offer now closed (1 April 2020)

 Over the last five financial years, the Northern VCTs have sold more than £235 million of assets and generated £38 million in capital gains from sales at a premium to the last recorded valuation.
 The VCTs have also benefitted from £38 million in investment income and unrealised gains of £29 million.

 As a result, the VCTs have performed well in comparison to their peers and paid out healthy dividends to shareholders.
 Indeed, each of the three VCTs has more than doubled investor money in 10 years, delivering total returns of between 107.5% to 137.5%.
-To put that into context, the average VCT has delivered 85.6% over the same period.
-Past performance is not a guide to the future.
-Dividends are variable and not guaranteed.
-(Source: Morningstar; performance figures calculated net of fees on a NAV to NAV basis for the period 31 Dec 2009 to 31 Dec 2019).
+To put that into context, the average VCT has delivered 87.0% over the same period (source: Morningstar, 20 Jan 2020.
+Performance figures calculated net of fees on a NAV to NAV basis for the 10 years to 31 Dec 2019).
+Past performance is not a guide to the future; dividends are variable and not guaranteed.

 The target annual dividend for NVT and NV2 is 5% of NAV and for NV3 is 4% of NAV, not guaranteed.
 Since the end of 2014, NV2 and NVT have paid out more than half their net asset value in dividends, whilst NV3 has paid out more than 40%.
 Dividend yields as a percentage of net asset value have ranged between 4.3%–16%.
 Please remember, past performance is not a guide to future returns.